bconnes/scratch-hack/README.md

 Questions
 =========
 Theme? -> I'm thinking space.
+Like stuck on a space-station or artificial planet or something.